2018 - Photography Competition & Expanding the term 'Local.'

 For this Special Anniversary year, we are introducing a local photography competition.

-• Open to residents of Towong, Snowy Valleys and Indigo Shires.
+• Open to residents of Towong, Snowy Valleys, Indigo, Wodonga and Albury Shires.

 • Send us your favourite shot referencing an Australasian rural experience and the 2018 Awards theme - ‘Reach for the Stars – Strive for Excellence’.

 • $5 per entry.
-Great prizes to be won.
+Over $150 worth of Camera House vouchers to be won!

 2018 - The Chauvel Foundation